 - Widely used today but not always appropriate for old buildings.

-- Drawbacks: drilling holes inadvisable in flint, granite, etc; hard to form proper barrier in rubble walls with voids; holes unsightly; deterioration sometimes of masonry below DPC where moisture concentrated.
+- Drawbacks: drilling holes inadvisable in flint, granite, etc; hard to form proper barrier in rubble walls with voids; holes unsightly; deterioration sometimes of masonry below damp proof course where moisture concentrated.

 - Cost: typically £195/m (including replastering).

 - Holes drilled to receive porous siphons approximately 50mm in diameter that absorb damp and evaporate it from each tube.

 - Sound in theory but problems may occur in practice.

 - Drawbacks: salt accumulation in tubes may increase moisture; air-flow sometimes inadequate; tubes commonly set in hard cement mortar; unsightly.